On parameter loci of the H\'enon family: Abstract

 \section{Abstract}

+The purpose of the current article is to investigate the dynamics of the H\'enon family $f_{a, b} : (x, y) \mapsto (x^2-a-by, x)$, where $(a, b)\in \R\times\R^{\times}$ is the parameter~\cite{H}.
+We are interested in certain geometric and topological structures of two loci of parameters $(a, b)\in\R\times\R^{\times}$ for which $f_{a, b}$ share common dynamical properties; one is the \textit{hyperbolic horseshoe locus} where the restriction of $f_{a, b}$ to its non-wandering set is hyperbolic and topologically conjugate to the full shift with two symbols, and the other is the \textit{maximal entropy locus} where the topological entropy of $f_{a, b}$ attains the maximal value $\log 2$ among all H\'enon maps.

-We characterize the hyperbolic horseshoe locus and the maximal entropy locus of the H\'enon family defined on $\R^2$.
-More specifically, we show that (i) the two parameter loci are both connected and simply connected (by adding their corresponding one-dimensional loci), (ii) the closure of the hyperbolic horseshoe locus coincides with the maximal entropy locus, and (iii) their boundaries are identical and piecewise real analytic with two analytic pieces.
-The strategy of our proof is first to extend the dynamical and the parameter spaces over $\C$, investigate their complex dynamical and complex analytic properties, and then reduce them to obtain the conclusion over $\R$.
-We also employ interval arithmetic together with some numerical algorithms such as set-oriented computations and the interval Krawczyk method to verify certain numerical criteria which imply analytic, combinatorial and dynamical consequences.
+The main result of this paper states that these two loci are characterized by the graph of a real analytic function from the $b$-axis to the $a$-axis of the parameter space $\R\times\R^{\times}$, which extends in full generality the previous result of Bedford and Smillie~\cite{BS2} for $|b|<0.06$.
+As consequences of this result, we show that (i) the two loci are both connected and simply connected in $\{b>0\}$ and in $\{b<0\}$, (ii) the closure of the hyperbolic horseshoe locus coincides with the maximal entropy locus, (iii) the boundaries of both loci are identical and piecewise analytic with two analytic pieces.
+Among others, the consequence (i) indicates a weak form of monotonicity of the topological entropy as a function of the parameter $(a, b)\mapsto \htop(f_{a, b})$ at its maximal value.

+The proof consists of both theoretical and computational parts.
+In the theoretical part we extend both the dynamical and the parameter spaces over $\C$, investigate their complex dynamical and complex analytic properties, and reduce them to obtain the conclusion over $\R$ as in~\cite{BS2}.
+One of our new ingredients is to employ a flexible family of ``boxes'' in $\C^2$ that are intrinsically two-dimensional and works for all values of $b$.
+In the computational part we use interval arithmetic together with some numerical algorithms such as set-oriented computations and the interval Krawczyk method to verify certain numerical criteria which imply analytic, combinatorial and dynamical consequences.